 Home and Community Habilitation services are provided to individuals that reside in

 Elk, Cameron, and Potter/McKean counties of Pennsylvania.

-Individuals Adult & Children that are on Waiver through the Cameron/Elk Behavioral & Development Programs may be eligible for this program.
+Adults & children that are on Waiver through the Cameron/Elk Behavioral & Development Programs may be eligible for this program.

 How to Access Service:

 Persons interested in services must contact the local administrative entity (AE).
 The AE in collaboration with Supports Coordination will work with the individual and their family in meeting financial eligibility requirements.

 In Elk and Cameron County, interested individuals may contact the Cameron/Elk Behavioral & Development Programs at 814.772.8016.
 In Potter county, interested individuals may contact Potter County Human Services at 814.544.7315.

 In McKean county please contact McKean County Human Services 814.887.3469.